January 15, 2026 • Buyer Guide • By Melissa Hoff

 How long does a new Parkland build take?

-- Spec homes can close in weeks or a few months, while build‑to‑order homes commonly take several months to 12 or more months depending on permitting and builder schedules.
+Spec homes can close in weeks or a few months, while build-to-order homes commonly take several months to over a year depending on design and permitting.

 What are CDD fees and why do they matter?

-- Community Development Districts fund infrastructure and charge separate assessments that appear on property tax bills, so you should verify if a home has a CDD and factor the cost into your budget.
+Community Development Districts fund infrastructure and charge separate assessments that appear on property tax bills.
+They affect your total monthly cost.

 Do builders offer real savings with incentives?

-- Incentives like design credits, closing‑cost help, and rate buydowns can lower your net cost, but compare the total package and confirm if incentives require using the builder’s preferred lender.
+Incentives like design credits, closing-cost help, and rate buydowns can lower your net cost, but compare the final all-in price to resale alternatives.

 Do I need an inspection on a new build?

-- Yes, independent inspections at stages such as pre‑drywall and final help catch issues early since builder warranties require timely reporting and do not replace inspections.
+Yes, independent inspections at stages such as pre-drywall and final help catch issues early since builder inspections are not a substitute.

 How do appraisals work for new homes?

-- Appraisers rely on recent comparable sales, which can be limited in new phases, so plan for possible appraisal gaps and discuss strategies with your lender and agent.
+Appraisers rely on recent comparable sales, which can be limited in new phases, so plan for possible gaps and discuss strategy with your lender.

 What do builder warranties usually cover?

-- Many builders provide about one year of workmanship coverage, a couple of years for major systems, and a longer limited structural warranty, all with specific claim procedures and timelines.
+Many builders provide about one year of workmanship coverage, a couple of years for major systems, and up to ten years for structural items, but terms vary.